-ENTER: CYNTHIA, QUEEN of the HUNT, SPIRIT of SEPSIS
+ENTER: CYNTHIA, QUEEN of the HUNT

 On 20th April 2010, the Deepwater Horizon, a British Petroleum oil rig in the Gulf of Mexico, exploded, killing eleven workers and unleashing an oil leak of volcanic proportions five thousand feet below the surface.
 By the time the well was finally capped, fully four months later, after many failed attempts, an estimated 4.9 million barrels of oil had billowed into the Gulf.
-Even capping the well did not seal the leak completely; the pressure split surrounding rocks and oil continues to seep out in other places.
+Even capping the well did not seal the leak completely; the pressure split the surrounding rock-bed, and oil continued to seep out in other places.

 The bore-hole, at more than thirteen thousand feet, is one of the deepest ever drilled into the earth’s crust, penetrating a huge deposit of heavy crude oil: the Macondo Prospect.
 At this depth, the astronomical pressures involved created an unprecedented challenge.
 As the direct result of a sequence of errors and reckless shortcuts, pressure from the well overcame defenses, forcing methane and other gases up into the rig, which exploded when they reached the engine room.
 The rig burned ferociously until it tipped over and sank on top of the bore-hole two days later, on 22nd April – which happened to be Earth Day.
 Over the next eighty-seven days, the gusher discharged an estimated two hundred million gallons of oil under pressures of up to seventy thousand pounds per square inch.

 The Deepwater Horizon rig was owned by Transocean, a subsidiary of Halliburton Corporation, and operated by British Petroleum.
 In the run-up to the blow-out, crucial shortcuts were taken which would leave the three corporations pointing fingers at each other after the catastrophe.
 There was no built-in acoustic switch; the blow-out preventer failed; the steel casing was improperly attached to the blow-out preventer.
-Four employees of Halliburton had overseen the cementing of the well just twenty hours before the blow-out, using inappropriately formulated cemented.
+Four employees of Halliburton had overseen the cementing of the well just twenty hours before the blow-out, using inappropriately formulated cement.
 Results of safety tests were misinterpreted; a final safety test, for which a team had been specially flown out to the rig, was cancelled at the last minute; the installation of the second cement plug was aborted mid-operation on BP’s orders for no good reason; instead, the heavy drilling mud was flushed out and replaced by sea water, a move which provoked disbelief among rig workers.

 It wasn’t just that mistakes were made – they were rammed through in the teeth of fierce opposition from the drilling floor.
 The operation had already provided some heart-in-mouth moments, with a dangerous build-up of natural gases and a series of ‘kicks’ when drill-heads hit gas pockets.
 At the beginning of the project BP had been warned by the US government to proceed with caution, but they did the exact opposite of that at every step, handling the record-breaking project with breathtaking recklessness.
 So egregious was the flouting of normal procedures that it provoked a near mutiny by Transocean workers, culminating in physical scuffles on the bridge.